skzv/my-plain-blog/_posts/2021-11-15-gradient-descent.md

 {% include caption.html content="Gradient of f plotted as a vector field." %}

 ## Follow the steepest part down
 Earlier we agreed that if you were blindly navigating down a valley, you would follow the steepest direction of the ground down if you wanted to get to the bottom as quickly as possible.
 Mathematically, you are traversing down the valley along the gradient at each point, since the gradient vector at each point is the direction of the steepest descent.
-Looking at the image above, we can see that means following the arrows will lead us to a minima (but be wary - each minima has its own basin of attraction!
+Looking at the image above, we can see that means following the arrows will lead us to a minimum (but be wary - each minimum has its own basin of attraction!
 More on that later).

 Thus we can define a procedure.
 It may go something like this: